Why he deserves it and the difference it could make

 Six-Pack from Hicks—for health, hope & harmony on planet Earth

-- Healthy Eating, Healthy World, The “big picture” about food (our book)
+- Healthy Eating, Healthy World, The “big picture” about food (my first book)

 - An essential scientific resource: The China Study by Dr. T. Colin Campbell; the primary book that influenced Bill Clinton to adopt a whole food, plant-based diet.

 - Primary cause of cancer is not bad luck.
 Stop Feeding Your Cancer, by John Kelly, MD